Victorian Railways miscellaneous vehicles: Dynagraph car

-Dynamometer Car
+Dynamometer car

-By the late 1920s both the Victorian and South Australian railways had built much larger, more modern engines than those intended to be tested by the 1896 Dynagraph Car.
-As a result, that car was replaced with a more modern Dynamometer car, which provided much the same facilities but presumably with equipment upgrades to withstand the tripled force generated by some of the SAR's new steam locomotives.
-The new car entered service in 1932.
+By the late 1920s both the Victorian and South Australian railways had built much larger, more modern locomotives than those intended to be tested by the 1896 dynagraph car.
+As a result, that car was replaced with a more modern dynamometer car, which provided much the same facilities but with equipment upgrades to withstand the much higher force generated by some of the South Australian Railways' new steam locomotives.
+The car entered service in 1932.

-Almost immediately, the Victorian system used the car to test the differences in rolling resistances between trains of four wheel wagons and the new bogie stock purchased and built in the late 1920s.
-Quite a lot of this rollingstock, for example the E open wagons, had cousins in the SAR system of a similar, if not identical design.
+Almost immediately, the Victorian system used the car to test the differences in rolling resistances between trains of four-wheeled wagons and the new bogie vehicles acquired in the late 1920s.
+Some of this rolling stock – for example, the E open wagons – had cousins in the SAR system of a similar if not identical design.

-Tests were also run on the S Class passenger locomotives.
-Included in the tests were tractive effort trials with loaded freight trains between Wallan and Seymour.
+Tests were also run on the S class passenger locomotives.
+Included in the tests were tractive effort trials with loaded freight trains.

 Other miscellaneous tests included suburban trials between Tait trains and the new Harris trains to service in the mid 1950s.

-From 1932 to the 1970s, over 900 tests were logged.
+From 1932 to the 1970s, more than 900 tests were logged.

-Some of the last runs in Victoria were used to test radio reception for the installation of "Train-to-Base" radio and Alternate Safe Working, a radio based safeworking system.
+Some of the last runs in Victoria were used to test radio reception for the installation of "train-to-base" radio and Alternative Safe Working, a radio-based safe-working system.

-Peter Vincent notes that there is a rumour which says the body of this car was taken from a steam railcar which ran from 1913-1927.
-To date no evidence has surfaced, although the body does look quite similar to that of the Kerr Stuart steam railmotor.
-However, a note at the bottom of the diagram for the Dynamometer car says that it was built in Adelaide.